jwilsh/Bellabeat_Case_Study/README.md

 - Data collected includes physical activity recorded in minutes, heart rate, sleep monitoring, daily activity and steps.

 ### 2.2 Limitations of Data Set:
-- Data is collected 5 years ago in 2016.
+- Data was collected 5 years ago in 2016.
 Users’ daily activity, fitness and sleeping habits, diet and food consumption may have changed since then.
 Data may not be timely or relevant.
 - Sample size of 30 FitBit users is not representative of the entire fitness population.
-The central limit theorem general rule of n≥30 applies and we can use the t test for statstic reference.
+The central limit theorem general rule of n≥30 applies and we can use the t test for statistical reference.
 However, a larger sample size is preferred for the analysis.
 - As data is collected in a survey, we are unable to ascertain its integrity or accuracy.
 - After further investigation with n_distinct() to check for unique user Id, the set has 33 user data from daily activity, 24 from sleep and only 8 from weight.
 There are 3 extra users and some users did not record their data for tracking daily activity and sleep.
 - For the 8 user data for weight, 5 users manually entered their weight and 3 recorded via a connected wifi device (eg: wifi scale).